-8 The Wake County / Raleigh UZA Transit Desert Map for 2027 does not show transit services in Durham County because both Wake and Durham Counties are preparing for commuter and light rail services.
+&lt;sup>6 The Wake County / Raleigh UZA Transit Desert Map for 2027 does not show transit services in Durham County because both Wake and Durham Counties are preparing for commuter and light rail services.
 Indicative alignments for these services are not available at the time of this report (January 2019).